ganelson/inform/resources/Documentation/Writing with Inform.md

 3) `-- after (an action)` is only selected when the player successfully types a command which generates this action, _and_ it gets through "before" and "check" rules, _and_ it actually takes place.

 4) `-- otherwise` is selected only if none of the other choices were selected.
 There can only be one of these, and it must be the last choice in the run.
+It is always automatically `recurring`, so that it won't mysteriously fail to be chosen on a second run through the same decision.

 Note that there doesn't have to be an `-- otherwise` option.
 There usually is, as a catch-all, but if not, and none of the choices match, then the decision is left hanging for another turn and reconsidered then.